Are Pakistan and the Afghan Taliban drifting apart? | DW | 21.10.2021

 The transitional setup suggested that Afghanistan's new rulers were unable to unify their ranks.

-Mullah Hasan Akhund was eventually nominated as acting prime minister, while Sirajuddin Haqqani as acting interior minister.
+Mullah Hasan Akhund was eventually nominated as acting prime minister, and Sirajuddin Haqqani as acting interior minister.

 Experts say the decision to delegate a senior position to Haqqani is proof that the Taliban did not want to irk the powerful Haqqani Network, which is believed to have become a suborganization of the Taliban in its own right.